Fire and rescue services

 Get urgent medical attention if you suspect food poisoning, have a fever or diarrhoea.

-Outside Phnom Penh there are almost no medical facilities that can deal with medical emergencies.
+Outside Phnom Penh and Siem Reap there are almost no medical facilities that can deal with medical emergencies.

 Hospitals and doctors generally require cash up-front before they'll treat you, even in an emergency.
 Sometimes they'll accept proof of your medical insurance.